ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 When you already have the missing quantities you want to execute them from the same Store Order, you can manually start [LOG0209](xref:LOG0209).
 You have to set up this Generation in the Document flow by using only Manually in the Allowed generation types field.

-This generation will create a new Warehouse Requisition for the differecenes between the ordered quantities in the Store Order and actually executed quantities from the Completed in the Documents fullfiments table.
+This generation will create a new Warehouse Requisition for the differences between the ordered quantities in the Store Order and executed quantities from the Completed fulfillments.
+You can start this generation every time you want to make a requisition for further execution.

 ### "Is Executed" calculated attributes